M0-EI Planning the Master's Thesis

 About this course

-The subject will lead to a research plan for the master's thesis in entrepreneurship and innovation.
-The master's thesis is an independent and scientific research project in which the students must go in depth on a problem.
-It is important to get started early on with the processes of finding a writing partner, a topic for the thesis, and possibly a company to work with.
+The course will lead to a project description for the master's thesis in entrepreneurship and innovation.
+The master's thesis is an independent and scientific research work where the students will go in-depth on a problem.
+It is important to get started early with the processes of finding a writing partner, a topic for the thesis, and possibly a company to work with.

-The course covers the following topics: guidelines for writing a master's thesis, formulating a problem, writing a project description, handling research data, privacy and research ethics, and literature, references, citing and plagiarism.
-Together, this should provide a good basis for planning a master's thesis in line with research ethical norms.
+The course covers the following topics: guidelines for writing a master's thesis, formulation of a problem statement, writing a project description, handling research data, privacy and research ethics, and references, citation and plagiarism.
+Together, this should provide a good basis for planning a master's thesis in line with research ethics norms.

-After submitting a preliminary topic and problem in the middle of the semester, everyone will be assigned a supervisor for the master's thesis.
+After submitting a preliminary project sketch in the middle of the semester, everyone will be assigned a supervisor for the master's thesis.

 Learning outcome